sqlpad/sqlpad/README.md

 Maintenance releases for security and dependency updates will continue as possible.

+**As of version 7, semver will no longer be followed**.
+Unlike prior versions, patch updates may require major Node.js version updates, or contain removal of functionality.

 ## Docker Image

 The docker image runs on port 3000 and uses `/var/lib/sqlpad` for the embedded database directory.